Rhymney: Notable people

+Notable organisations

 One of the largest employers in Rhymney is Williams Medical Supplies.

 The town is home to the Rhymney Silurian Male Choir, which was formed in 1951 to renew the tradition of male voice singing in Rhymney.
 During its history, the choir has won four National Eisteddfod titles and raised money for a number of charities.

 "The Bells of Rhymney"

 Rhymney is known to many outside Wales due to folk singer Pete Seeger's song "The Bells of Rhymney".
 The lyrics to the song are drawn from a poem by Idris Davies, and the poem was first published in Davies' 1938 anthology Gwalia Deserta.
 The poem was inspired by the failure of the 1926 General Strike and by the Marine Colliery disaster of 1 March 1927.
-In addition to Rhymney, the poem also refers to the bells of Merthyr, Rhondda, Blaina, Caerphilly, Neath, Brecon, Swansea, Newport, Cardiff and the Wye Valley.
+In addition to Rhymney, the poem also refers to the church bells of Merthyr, Rhondda, Blaina, Caerphilly, Neath, Brecon, Swansea, Newport, Cardiff and the Wye Valley.

 The song has been covered by a number of acts over the years, including Judy Collins, Cher, the Alarm, the Ian Campbell Folk Group, John Denver, Robyn Hitchcock, Oysterband and Ralph McTell.
 Arguably the most widely known rendition of the song, however, was that recorded by the American band the Byrds for their 1965 album Mr. Tambourine Man.